Dine5hk/Minigy/README.md

 # Step-2
  Open commant promt with Run admin

-Go to the path where you need to minify the js script
+Go to the source code path

 # Step3